-2021 LEGISLATIVE UPDATE for the GEORGIA GENERAL ASSEMBLY
+2021 LEGISLATIVE SUMMARY for the GEORGIA GENERAL ASSEMBLY

 Partner with GPC to be the united voice for companion animals at the Georgia Capitol by signing up to receive our Action Alerts.